What is Leaked Credentials Monitoring?

 How Credentials Get Leaked:

-• Infostealer Malware: Malware like RedLine, Vidar, and Raccoon infects employee devices and harvests saved passwords from browsers
+• Infostealer Malware: Malware like RedLine and Vidar infects employee devices and harvests saved passwords from browsers.
+We index these stealer logs within hours of exposure.

 Why Early Detection Matters: